13 Things That Are About to Get More Expensive

 Meat prices started rising early in the pandemic when COVID outbreaks forced the closure of several plants.
 Drought has made the price of cattle feed skyrocket.
 And lack of competition in the industry—just four companies handle most of America’s meat processing—has enabled prices to remain high.

 Washing those foods down is getting more expensive, too.
 Both Coca-Cola and PepsiCo have announced price increases, thanks to supply-chain and labor issues.
 In addition to their iconic sodas, both brands also sell popular juices, teas, and waters.
 Coffee prices are surging, too, thanks to drought and frosts in Brazil, the world’s largest producer of java.
+Plus, due to an orange shortage, orange juice prices are also expect to skyrocket.

 “We expect inflation to remain for the next three to four quarters in food and food services,” Dr. Davey says.